-Our duality results rely on characterizations of Hoffman constants such as those presented in~\cite{AzeC02,guler1995,KlatT95,Zali03,zheng2004}.
-Although these characterizations have been known for several decades, to the best of our knowledge, there are no duality results of the kind we develop in this paper.
-An obstacle for that kind of development so far has been the absence of {\em exact} characterizations of Hoffman constants for general feasibility problems of the form $Ax-b\in S,\; x\in R$ where $S$ and $R$ are reference polyhedral sets.
-Indeed, most of the existing characterizations on Hoffman constants, including those in~\cite{AzeC02,guler1995,KlatT95,Zali03,zheng2004}, consider only feasibility problems in {\em standard inequality-equality format} $Ax \le b, \, Cx = d$ or the more restricted {\em standard inequality-only format} $Ax \le b$.
+Our duality results rely on a characterization of the Hoffman constant in~\cite{PenaVZ21}.
+This characterization is similar in spirit to those previously documented in~\cite{AzeC02,guler1995,KlatT95,Zali03,zheng2004}.
+Although these earlier results have been known for decades, to the best of our knowledge, there are no duality results of the kind we develop here.
+Developing such results has been challenging due to the lack of exact characterizations of Hoffman constants for general feasibility problems of the form $Ax-b\in S,\; x\in R$ where $S$ and $R$ are reference polyhedral sets.
+Indeed, most of the existing characterizations of Hoffman constants, including those in~\cite{AzeC02,guler1995,KlatT95,Zali03,zheng2004}, consider only feasibility problems in {\em standard inequality-equality format} $Ax \le b, \, Cx = d$ or the more restricted {\em standard inequality-only format} $Ax \le b$.
 In principle, any feasibility problem of the form $Ax-b\in S,\; x\in R$ for reference polyhedra $S$ and $R$ can be recast in standard inequality-equality or inequality-only format.
 Therefore, {\em upper bounds} on its Hoffman constant readily follow from the Hoffman constant of its standard inequality-equality reformulation.
-However, such an approach can only yield loose upper bounds since the recasting in inequality-equality format would inevitably introduce spurious dependencies on the descriptions of the sets $R$ and $S$.
-This type of shortcoming applies, e.g, to~\cite[Prop.
+However, this approach yields only loose upper bounds, since recasting in inequality-equality format would inevitably introduce spurious dependencies on the descriptions of $R$ and $S$.
+This shortcoming applies, for example, to~\cite[Prop.
 3]{xia2020globally}.
-Without a characterization of the {\em exact} Hoffman constants for general feasibility problems of the form $Ax-b\in S,\; x\in R$, it would be impossible to state a meaningful statement comparing Hoffman constants of different problem instances.
-As we formally state in Theorem~\ref{thm.Hoffman.char}, the more recent article~\cite{PenaVZ21} can be leveraged to {\em exactly} characterize Hoffman constants for the general class of feasibility problems considered in this paper.
+Without a characterization of the exact Hoffman constants for general feasibility problems of the form $Ax-b\in S,\ x\in R$, it is impossible to state a meaningful comparison of Hoffman constants between different problem instances.
+As we formally state in Theorem~\ref{thm.Hoffman.char}, the more recent article~\cite{PenaVZ21} can be leveraged to {\em exactly} characterize Hoffman constants for the general class of feasibility problems that we consider.
 This is a key component of our duality developments.